 Problem Gambling Treatment and Support by Age Group

-Younger adults between the ages of 18 and 24 are more likely to seek assistance and support compared to their older counterparts, especially if they have achieved higher scores on the PGSI tests.
+Younger adults between 18 and 24 years are more likely to seek assistance and support compared with their older counterparts, especially if they have achieved higher scores on the PGSI tests.
 This tendency is particularly noticeable among gamblers from this age group with PGSI scores of 8 points or higher.
-As you can see below, older individuals aged 55 and above are the least likely to seek professional treatment or counselling.
+As you can see below, individuals aged 55 and above are the least likely to seek professional treatment or counselling.

 Source: YouGov/GambleAware